unreality/nCryptAgent/README.md

 * Click on **Configure Certificates**
 * Select an empty slot and click **Generate**
 * Click through the wizard to create a self-signed certificate
-* Once you have a certificate saved, follow the Use existing keys section below.
+* Once you have a certificate saved, follow the _Import an existing key_ section below.

 ### TPM Smart Cards